You will be required to attend the following appointments for the purchase of your flat:

 - The buyer confirms that the flat has been vacated and the conditions are acceptable (buyer should arrange for a final inspection of the flat with the seller before the date of completion)

-- Buyers and Sellers are reminded not to enter into any supplementary agreements/arrangements to allow for the sellers to prolong their stay in the flat.
+- Buyers and Sellers are reminded not to enter into any supplementary agreements/arrangements with regard to the sale/purchase.

-- After the signing of the transfer documents, the flat is legally under the buyers names and thus the buyers will be held responsible should anything unpleasant arise.
+- After the signing of the transfer documents, the flat is legally under the buyers names and as the new owners, they will be responsible for all lease matters relating to the flat.

 |1||Inspect the flat|